peploleum/deeploy/freeipa/README.md

 FreeIPA is the Redhat IDM.

+#### Warning

+In openstack, add the security group freeipa on each VM you want to enroll in FreeIPA including the freeipa server itself.

+If this security group doesn't exist, you can generate it with these commands on the openstack controller :

+        cd deeploy/freeipa/srv
+        ./create-freeipa-security-group.sh

 #### Server

 Make sure git is set up to checkout out linux style end of lines